msahinn21/pokemon-capybara-simulator/README.md

 5. **Failure Cases**: If power requirements aren't met, the player:
    - Keeps their progress (gold, Pokemon)
    - Restarts the current chapter to try again
+6. **Real Player Time**: Each in-game day is estimated to take 2 seconds of real player time

 ## Combat System